Hear Images From NASA's James Webb Telescope Turned Into Haunting Music

-There's been much fanfare around the first image and data releases from the next-gen James Webb Space Telescope.
-On Wednesday, NASA gave space fans a new way to experience Webb's observations with a series of audio tracks.
+There's been much fanfare around the first image and data releases from NASA's next-gen James Webb Space Telescope.
+On Wednesday, the agency gave space fans a new way to experience Webb's observations with a series of soundscapes.

 The "Cosmic Cliffs" of the Carina Nebula, a stunning celestial object full of stars, gas and dust, becomes a sparkling, symphonic palate of sound.
 The gas and dust have drone-like tones.
 The orange and red lower part of the image is melodic.
 Points of bright light are higher in tone.